Mwesigwa-Guma/EmbeddedProjects/Readme.md

 ## Project Subfolders

-- **I2CMenueBasedSystem**: Contains projects related to I2C based menu subsystem with LCD screen.
+- **I2CMenueBasedSystem**: Contains project related to I2C based menu subsystem with LCD screen.

 - **More Projects Coming Soon**: Stay tuned for more exciting Arduino projects that will be added to this repository.